-The Theatre and Interpretation Center is thrilled to continue partnering with NT Live to bring “the best of British theatre” to our audiences in our 2013/14 Mainstage Season!
+The Virginia Wadsworth Wirtz Center for the Performing Arts is thrilled to continue partnering with NT Live to bring “the best of British theatre” to our audiences!
 Single tickets to each of the below broadcasts are now on sale!
 Tickets to each broadcast are $20 general public, $16 NU faculty/staff (in-person or phone order only) or $10 full-time student (with valid ID).
 Discounts available for groups of 8 or more.
-Call the TIC Box Office at 847-491-7282
+Call the Wirtz Center Box Office at 847-491-7282.

 The Curious Incident of the Dog in the Night-Time (Encore)

 Based on the best-selling novel by Mark Haddon, Adapted by Simon Stephens